 By taking action.
 Showing instead of telling.
 Doing instead of preaching.
 Some companies might want to write reports and have quality PR materials around gender diversity.
 While others take action.
 Those actions range from organisational changes to providing for specific needs:

 - Implementing training programmes that encourage stepping away from the familiar

 - Targeting high potential women who might feel trapped by no advancement

 - Educating whole organisations about obvious and subtle discrimination

 - Setting clear and measurable goals to achieve in relation to gender parity

 “The most important factor in determining whether you will succeed isn’t your gender, it’s you.
 Be open to opportunity and take risks.
 In fact, take the worst, the messiest, the most challenging assignment that you can find, and then take control.” — Angela Braly, CEO of WellPoint

 What can we do as women to help the process and to empower ourselves?

 For a start, we can recognise that social conditioning is a very powerful thing.
 Men and women are affected by generations of stereotyping.
 This will take some time to change in both our minds.
 In the meantime, take an active role to participate in breaking down the walls.

 Support other women.
-By giving credit to your female colleagues where credit is due, or recognising their achievements that might normally be overlooked, you show appreciation and respect.
-Lift each other up, there is enough room under the light for everyone to shine.
+By giving credit to your female colleagues where credit is due, or by recognising their achievements that might normally be overlooked, you show appreciation and respect.
+Lift each other up.
+There is enough room under the light for everyone to shine.